dereuromark/cakephp-tools/README.md

 - Passwordable behavior allows easy to use password functionality for frontend and backend.
 - Slugged, Reset and other behaviors
 - Text, Time, Number libs and helpers etc provide extended functionality if desired.
-- Tree helper for working with (complex) trees and their output.
 - QrCode, Gravatar and other useful small helpers
 - Timeline, Typography, etc provide additional helper functionality.
 - Email as a wrapper for core's Email adding some more usefulness and making debugging/testing easier.